 Historically, female R&B artists do not necessarily come to the fore fully formed.
 For every Rihanna, there’s a Shontelle, an Alexis Jordan or a Kristinia DeBarge.
 A lack of creative control, an uncertainty about direction, or poor management and label decisions often results in a ropey first album with barely a hit to propel them into the second, if they even make it that far.

-Tinashe's foundation is more solid, forward-thinking and assured - it's evident that she is both the face and brains of her operation.
-In fact with Tinashe, we're probably looking at the most multi-faceted star to launch into the mainstream arena this year.
-She was a child model, a member of a girl band, and had a recurring role in the TV show Two And A Half Men.
+Tinashe’s foundation is more solid, forward-thinking and assured - it’s evident that she is both the face and brains of her operation.
+In fact with Tinashe, we’re probably looking at the most multi-faceted star to launch into the mainstream arena this year.
+She was a child model, a member of a girl band and had a recurring role in the TV show Two And A Half Men.
 Her music career began with three mixtapes which she wrote, performed, produced and engineered.
-This year, she steamrollered into the Billboard Top 40 with her bumping debut single "2 On" and earned a Top 20 album with her first studio release, Aquarius, a slick, innovative R&B record.
-She also found time to donate a track, "The Leap", to the newly released soundtrack to The Hunger Games: Mockingjay Part One, curated by Lorde.
-It's worth pointing out that Tinashe only turned twenty-one this year.
+This year, she steamrollered into the Billboard Top 40 with her bumping debut single “2 On” and earned a Top 20 album with her first studio release, Aquarius - a slick, innovative R&B record.
+She also found time to donate a track, "The Leap", on the newly released soundtrack to The Hunger Games: Mockingjay Part One, curated by Lorde.
+It's worth pointing out that Tinashe only turned 21 this year.

 She's just finishing having her nails decked out in a Union Jack flag pattern when we speak to her about teenage rebellion, first drunken experiences and being a woman in a male-dominated industry.